SBA Loan Interest Rates: The Essential Guide

 The SBA microloan is the only financing package in the program that provides funding for startups and new businesses.
 Loan amounts go up to $50,000, but the average is $13,000.

 SBA microloan borrowers apply through intermediary lenders, usually community partners with the SBA.
-Depending on the lender, interest rates range between 8%-13%.
+Depending on the lender, interest rates range from 8% to 13%.

 How are SBA Interest Rates determined?

 As you can see from the previous section, the type of SBA loan plays a significant role in determining your rate.
-For the most common SBA loan, 7(a), the interest rate is also affected by whether it’s variable or fixed, the loan amount, and loan maturity.
+For the most common SBA loan, the 7(a) loan, the interest rate is also affected by whether it’s variable or fixed, the loan amount, and the loan maturity.

 The interest rate ranges also leave some room for lenders to determine their own rates.
 Lenders will typically base the rate on your business’s financial health (especially cash flow), your credit score and credit history, and your industry.
 Businesses in stable industries are seen as less risky than those in more volatile or unpredictable industries.